Drew Peterson: 2008 engagement to Christina Raines

-2009 indictment over Savio murder
+2009 indictment for Savio murder

 On May 7, 2009, Peterson was indicted by a Will County grand jury and arrested for the murder of Savio.
 Bail was set at $20 million.
-In October 2009, Peterson sued JP Morgan Chase for revoking a home equity credit line that he wanted to use to pay legal expenses, claiming his income of "nearly $109,000 per year" was not sufficient.
-In July 2010, Judge White ruled that Peterson would remain in the Will County Jail for the remainder of his trial and appeals process.
+In October 2009, Peterson sued JP Morgan Chase for revoking a home equity credit line he wanted to use to pay legal expenses, claiming his income of "nearly $109,000 per year" was insufficient.
+In July 2010, Judge White ruled that Peterson would remain in the Will County Jail during his trial and appeals process.
 Prosecutors argued he could pose a danger if released.

 On July 21, 2010, it was revealed that hearsay statements indicating Peterson killed two of his wives were not reliable enough for a jury to hear at his trial.
-After presiding over a lengthy hearing, Judge White issued a four-page sealed ruling in May obtained by the Daily Herald.
+After presiding over a lengthy hearing, Judge White issued in May a four-page sealed ruling obtained by the Daily Herald.
 White ruled that prosecutors proved Peterson killed both Savio and Stacy "by a preponderance of the evidence," but nearly all statements attributed to Stacy "do not provide sufficient safeguards of reliability."
 (The standard of proof in homicide cases is "beyond a reasonable doubt"; "preponderance of the evidence" is the standard for fact-finding on questions of admissibility of evidence, even in a criminal case.)
 Stacy's statements were crucial to the prosecution's case, as it lacked significant direct evidence.
-In April 2012, an Illinois appellate court ruled that prosecutors could use eight statements made by both the victim prior to her death and by Peterson's still-missing fourth wife Stacy prior to her disappearance, reversing White's earlier decision.
-Peterson's defense had contended that introduction of these alleged hearsay comments constituted a violation of his Sixth Amendment right to confront any witnesses testifying against him.
+In April 2012, an Illinois appellate court ruled that prosecutors could use eight statements by the victim before her death and by Peterson's still-missing fourth wife Stacy before her disappearance, reversing White's earlier decision.
+Peterson's defense had contended that introduction of these alleged hearsay comments constituted a violation of his Sixth Amendment right to confront witnesses testifying against him.

 The Illinois State Legislature attempted to help the prosecution with the passage of a new Illinois law, 725 ILCS 5/115-10.6, or "Drew's Law", which allows prosecutors to enter hearsay statements into evidence under certain conditions.
-Passed while investigators were looking for Stacy, the legislation permits courts to consider statements from "unavailable witnesses," provided that prosecutors are able to prove that the witness was killed to prevent his or her testimony and that the hearsay statements are reliable.
-Analysis by the trial court under this new law led to eight out of fourteen hearsay statements being ruled inadmissible because they were insufficiently reliable.
-On appeal, however, the Court of Appeals reversed the trial court, ruling that the common law doctrine of forfeiture by wrongdoing, which is less restrictive than "Drew's Law", would allow the statements to be admitted.
+Passed while investigators were looking for Stacy, the statute permits courts to consider statements from "unavailable witnesses" if prosecutors prove the witness was killed to prevent his or her testimony and that the hearsay statements are reliable.
+Analysis by the trial court under this new law led to eight out of fourteen hearsay statements being ruled inadmissible as insufficiently reliable.
+On appeal, however, the Court of Appeals reversed the trial court, ruling that the common law doctrine of forfeiture by wrongdoing, which is less restrictive than "Drew's Law", allowed the statements to be admitted.

 On August 22, 2012, Jeff Pachter, a witness at Peterson's murder trial, said Peterson offered him $25,000 to hire someone to kill Savio and told him it would be a secret he would take to his grave.